Penpix of Argentina squad

 Helped his club to reach the Champions League final despite an early return from a serious facial injury.
 Caught the eye as a talented teenager at River Plate.
 Good coming forward out of defence, he has also played as a defensive midfielder.
 Went into a depression when he was discarded at the last minute for the 2006 finals in Germany by coach Jose Pekerman.

-A veteran of Argentina's failure at the 2002 World Cup, the man nicknamed "The Wall" when he was at AS Roma missed out on the 2006 finals.
-Has won only two caps under Maradona but impressive displays this season for European champions Inter earned him his recall.
+A veteran of Argentina's failure at the 2002 World Cup, he missed out on the 2006 finals and has won only one cap under Maradona but impressive displays this season for Inter by the man nicknamed "The Wall" when he was at AS Roma have earned him a recall.
 Good header at both ends of the field, he has scored crucial goals for his club.

-Former Boca Juniors central defender who who has been on loan from Inter at AS Roma, he can also perform well on the flanks and would make a good reserve for any of the back four.
-He has good control and is a fine header.
+Former Boca Juniors central defender who can also perform well on the flanks and would make a good reserve for any of the back four, he has good control and is a fine header.

 Get the best features, fun and footballing frolics straight to your inbox every week.